-- Hazing by any student, employee or other person affiliated with the Maricopa Community Colleges is prohibited. - 2.
+- 1. Hazing by any student, employee or other person affiliated with the Maricopa Community Colleges is prohibited. - 2.
 "Hazing" is defined as any intentional, knowing or reckless act committed by a student or other person in any MCCCD college or affiliated educational setting, whether individually or in concert with other persons, against another student, and in which both of the following apply: - a.
-The act was committed in connection with an initiation into, an affiliation with or the maintenance of membership in any club/ organization that is affiliated with Maricopa Community Colleges; and, - b.
+The act was committed in connection with an initiation into, an affiliation with or the maintenance of membership in any club/organization that is affiliated with Maricopa Community Colleges; and, - b.
 The act contributes to a substantial risk of potential physical injury, mental harm or personal degradation, or causes physical injury, mental harm or personal degradation. - 3.
 Any solicitation to engage in hazing is prohibited. - 4.
-Aiding and abetting another person who is engaged in hazing is prohibited. - Victim consent is not a defense for violation of the Maricopa Community Colleges Hazing Prevention Regulation. - 6.
-All students, faculty and staff must take reasonable measures within the scope of their individual authority to prevent violations of the Maricopa Community Colleges Hazing Prevention Regulation.
+Aiding and abetting another person who is engaged in hazing is prohibited. - 5.
+Victim consent is not a defense for violation of the Maricopa Community Colleges Hazing Prevention Regulation.

-- 7. Hazing activities and situations include, but are not limited to, the following: - a.
+- 6. All students, faculty and staff must take reasonable measures within the scope of their individual authority to prevent violations of the Maricopa Community Colleges Hazing Prevention Regulation. - 7.
+Hazing activities and situations include, but are not limited to, the following: - a.
 Pre-pledging, illegal pledging or underground activities. - b.
-Acts of mental and physical abuse, including, but not limited to: paddling, slapping, kicking, pushing, yelling, biting, duck-walking, line-ups, tuck-ins, belittling, excessive exercise, beating or physical abuse of any kind, and the potentially forced consumption of any food or beverage that contributes to or causes physical injury, mental harm or personal degradation. - c.
+Acts of mental and physical abuse, including, but not limited to: paddling, slapping, kicking, pushing, yelling, biting, duck-walking, lineups, tuck-ins, belittling, excessive exercise, beating or physical abuse of any kind, and the potentially forced consumption of any food or beverage that contributes to or causes physical injury, mental harm or personal degradation. - c.
 Sleep deprivation (activities that deprive prospective and/or current students and/or members of the opportunity of a minimum of six hours sufficient sleep each day). - d.
 Encouraging or forcing use of alcohol or drugs. - e.
 Any type of student club/organization scavenger hunt, quest, road trip or activity that would physically or psychologically endanger prospective and/or current students and/or members or others. - f.
 Stroking or physically touching in an indecent or inappropriate manner.
 See Sexual Harassment policy 5.1.8 - g.
-Student club/organization activities that subject prospective and/or current students and/or members or others to public nuisance or spectacle. - h.
-Aiding or abetting theft, fraud, embezzlement of funds, destruction of public, personal or private property, or academic misconduct. - Being required to wear odd or look-alike apparel that contributes to or causes physical injury, mental harm or personal degradation. - Personal services that contribute to or cause physical injury, mental harm or personal degradation. - 8.
-Alleged violations of this regulation by students or student organizations can be reported to the dean of student services' office for investigation by any member of the college community.
-The dean of student services' office will investigate the complaint in accordance with the student disciplinary code, all other college and Maricopa Community Colleges policies, and local and state laws.
+Student club/organization activities that subject prospective and/or current students and/ or members or others to public nuisance or spectacle. - h.
+Aiding or abetting theft, fraud, embezzlement of funds, destruction of public, personal or private property, or academic misconduct. - i.
+Being required to wear odd or look-alike apparel that contributes to or causes physical injury, mental harm or personal degradation. - j.
+Personal services that contribute to or cause physical injury, mental harm or personal degradation.